synw/django-instant/docs/src/usage.rst

 Go to ``/instant/`` as superuser and use the form to publish a message to a channel.

-By default the sent messages pop up on the top-right corner of the page.
 The next section will describe how to customize the handlers on the client side according to the event class.